elasticpath/html5-reference-storefront/documentation/extending.md

 **tmpl.templates.html**

-Templates contain the regions where the module's view will populate the data.
+Templates contain the view's regions. <code><%= E %></code> is the model's namespace, from there you can access its values and view helpers.
+The namespace is defined in the module's controller.

 ```js
 <div id="[tmpl]TemplateContainer">